Quick Check of Motivation and Homeschool Routines

 Turn on music to start school

 Start the day with a positive, up-lifting, loud, somewhat speedy song for kids.
 This is your ‘school sound’.
 It should be about 1 minute long.
 Even create your personal track to make sure it auto-turns off.
-It is a time to prepare yourself, and for the kids, too.
+It is a time to prepare yourself, and the kids themselves.
 A minute is long enough to get ready, but is short enough to not lose the excitement.

 Discipline yourself to always be there on time, and start right away when music finishes.
 If you are there and your kids know you’ll be there by the end of the song they’ll be there.
 That easy.
 If you are a positive example you’ll reap what you sow.
 This is true in primary education.
 Elder homeschoolers do work more independently if educated with that vision.
 However, punctuality is a character quality and is built by your mindset.